vancouvercodingschool/code-102-guide/curriculum/class-05/lab/README.md

 ### Submission Instructions

-Share your site once again, so people can compare the before and the after.
+Share your site url once again, so people can compare the before and the after.
 As you check out the work others did, try guessing at which tags are where!